 To help increase stability, they are slightly longer than trail and cross-country bikes, but will use wider bars and shorter stems for more reactive steering.
 All-mountain/Enduro full suspension bikes are generally available with 27.5in (650b) or 29in wheels, and most have frames constructed from aluminium or carbon fibre.

 When it comes to downhill full suspension mountain bikes, weight is less of an issue because strength and durability take priority.
 Suspension travel jumps up to a whopping 200 - 220mm (7.9 - 8.7in), which lets the bike gobble up massive bumps and drops.
 Don’t be alarmed when you see the suspension fork at the front of the bike getting an extra fork crown to make it stiffer and stronger.
 Cheaper bikes get coil sprung shock absorbers, while more expensive ones use air sprung units to help reduce weight.

-The Specialized Demo 8 is a downhill bike, and like all downhill bikes, it's designed to be ridden down the side of a mountain, launched off of jumps and screamed through turns.
+The Specialized Demo 8 is a downhill mountain bike, and like all downhill bikes, it's designed to be ridden down the side of a mountain, launched off of jumps and screamed through turns.
 One thing they certainly won’t do is ride back up the mountain again!
-Wheel size is most frequently 27.5in (650b) wheels although some are still available as 26” bikes.
+Wheel size is most frequently 27.5in (650b) wheels although some are still available as 26 inch mountain bikes.
 If you enjoy riding with gravity on your side, taking on all the challenges the mountain can throw at you, a downhill bike will be your best ally.
 Need any more advice on the best bike for you?
 Take a look at the rest of our buying guides, or browse through our range of mountain bikes for sale, with electric mountain bikes, carbon fibre mountain bikes, enduro bikes and more available.